 Your acceptance as a private music lesson student is subject to School of Music approval.
 Lessons are departmentally controlled and will be registered by the office.

-Lesson assignments for most instruments will be posted outside 234 Music Building I by the end of the first week of classes.
-Please refer to the bulletin board to obtain the name of your instructor, with whom you should confer immediately to set up a lesson time.
+Please refer to the bulletin board outside of 234 Music Building I to obtain the name of your instructor, with whom you should confer immediately to set up a lesson time.

 *Because private music lessons involve one-on-one instruction, they are inherently more expensive than most university classes.
 Thus, it is usual for institutions to charge an additional fee to assist with the extra costs of one-on-one instruction.
 At Penn State, these fees are used to support a variety of performance-related costs, including the purchase and maintenance of pianos for faculty studios and practice rooms, the purchase of music stands, providing back-stage assistance at concerts, sponsoring master classes, and printing concert programs and posters.